Innocence0619/Breastcancer/README.md

 1. Project can be reached at https://github.com/Innocence0619/Breastcancer
 2. Raw data can be download at https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset
 ### Executing Project
-1. Check all the packages are installed by code \newline `pip install -r requirements.txt`
+1. Check all the packages are installed by code.

+`pip install -r requirements.txt`
-2. Run bc_flow.py to create a metaflow data \n `python3 bc_flow.py run --with card`
+2. Run bc_flow.py to create a metaflow data.

+`python3 bc_flow.py run --with card`
-3. Make sure you have run the python file and then run app.py to generate a webpage for predicting the breast cancer type `python3 app.py run`
+3. Make sure you have run the python file and then run app.py to generate a webpage for predicting the breast cancer type.

+`python3 app.py run`
-4. Check the `breast cancer.ipynb` file to see all the EDA and whole process
+4. Check the `breast cancer.ipynb` file to see all the EDA and whole process.

 ### Files instructions
 1. app.py - store the flask source code
 2. bc_flow.py - generate a metaflow history with DAG